-In the stillness of night they wait, antler horns gently clacking as heads turn, unfazed, towards their master.
+In the stillness of night they wait, antler horns silhouetted against the moonlit sky as heads turn, unfazed, towards their master.
 Hot air plumes from flared nostrils, hooves dig at the packed snow beneath.
 They wait; ready to move on his command, ready to be sent into the icy darkness with their sleigh full of longed-for items, to be delivered into expectant hands.

 You might be thinking of Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Donner, Blitzen and, possibly, a certain Rudolph, but me…I’m thinking of the nameless reindeer – the ones who gave their lives in the fight for freedom from Nazi domination.